-Copenhagen’s Vestegnen is a perlerække of ?nine suburban councils laid out in a sort of checker board like post-colonial African states, divided by wide roads and, increasingly, by motorways and railways, with the coming letbane the cherry on the cake.
+Copenhagen’s Vestegnen is a perlerække of eight suburban kommuner laid out in a sort of checker board formation like post-colonial African states, divided by wide roads and, increasingly, by motorways and railways, with the coming letbane (runs north:south folks!) the cherry on the cake.

-The 1947 Finger Plan, drawn up by the Dansk Byplanlaboratoriums Egnsplansudvalg, divided the western environs of Copenhagen into five development ‘fingers’ along S tog lines separated by green wedges.
-The two councils closest to Copenhagen, Hvidovre and Rødovre, pre-date the plan, with most of their development taking place up to the 1950s.
-They can be seen as a rather lost bit between the thumb and forefinger – although Hvidovre is at least on the Matador board.
+The 1947 Finger Plan divided the western environs of Copenhagen into five development ‘fingers’ along S tog lines separated by green wedges.
+The two Vestegnen councils closest to Copenhagen, Hvidovre and Rødovre, pre-date the plan, with most of their development taking place up to the 1950s, and can be seen as a rather lost bit between the thumb and forefinger – although Hvidovre is at least on the Matador board.

-The Finger Plan has dictated the geography of the area – time for a rethink (a success, really?)?
+The plan has dictated the geography of the area – time for a rethink?
 Funneling everything into CPH is not a great model.
 There is little connection between the fingers, and social indicators worsen the further down the fingers you go – bring on the letbane!
 Plus the pockets of green between the fingers have been progressively hemmed in by development (a particular shocker is Det Grønne Kile, a green wedge – and functionless edgeland – sandwiched between a total of four motorways, in the middle of nowhere until you stop and listen to the ubiquitous traffic noise.
 Some manmade hills to the south; skov planted in 1975, used by Brøndby Golfklub.

-Housing: some Corb style 24 hour settlements, but others intended for a working population: Vallensbæk?
+Housing: some Corb style 24 hour settlements, but others intended for a working population – they are not mixed developments.
 Cultural heritage is pretty thin on the ground here, although the kommuner do their best.
 Plus, the Danish take on placemaking can result in places so unchallenging they are almost invisible to all but their inhabitants, almost non-places.

 Are times maybe changing?
 Kraks Fonds Byforskning’s latest report finds Vestegnen top of Denmark’s inward investment league, due to its relatively low housing costs coupled with proximity to the ]cosmopolitan’ capital.